 Shepard Smith has "nothing to hide."

-at his alma matter, University of Mississippi's Meek School of Journalism, last month, the Fox News anchor opened up for the first time publicly about his sexuality, revealing that he is gay.
+During a speech at his alma matter, University of Mississippi's Meek School of Journalism, last month, the Fox News anchor opened up for the first time publicly about his sexuality, revealing that he is gay.

 “I’ve never really stood in front of a crowd and talked to them about ‘the gay,'” Smith shared.
 “But I’ve got nothing to hide.”